alihaidar3424/instagram/README.md

 Things you may want to cover:

-* Configurations: You need to add application credentials in credentials.rb as follow:
+* Configurations: You need to add application credentials in credentials.yml as follow:

   - api_key
   - api_secret